jamesfmackenzie/jamesfmackenzie.github.io/_posts/2015-12-26-transferring-files-from-pc-to-st.md

 layout: post
 title: Transferring Files from PC to ST
 date: '2015-12-26 10:13:00'
+summary: At some point, you’ll most likely want to transfer files from PC to ST. Some common approaches are ...
 tags: [Atari, Atari ST, How To, Retrocomputing]
 ---